devonfw-forge/Chionophile/actions/README.md

 - no_reset_metric

 All of them are explained in [this page of the Goose documentation](https://docs.rs/goose/latest/goose/config/struct.GooseConfiguration.html).
-The only changes are **user_creation_rate** and **max_request_second** that corresponds with **hatch_rate** and **throttle_requests** respectively.
+The only changes are **user_creation_rate** and **max_request_second** that correspond with **hatch_rate** and **throttle_requests** respectively.

-Under the **benchmarks** section you can define a series of request groups that will fall under that benchmark name.
-Define as many benchmarks as you want with as many requests groups and individual requests.
+Under the **benchmarks** section you can define a series of request-groups that will fall under that benchmark name.
+Define as many benchmarks as you want with as many request-groups and individual requests as necessary.

-Take into account that all of the requests in a request group will be executed consecutively, but they will run paralelly with other request groups.
+Take into account that all of the requests in a request-group will be executed consecutively.
+That means that if an individual request fails, the rest of the group will not be executed.

 The next options are designed to configure a DELETE request after a POST request:
 - should_delete
 - body_field_for_delete
 - delete_end_slash

-If should_delete is true, the program will look for the field indicated in body_field_for_delete in the POST request's response.
-The delete_end_slash indicates if a "/" should be added in the end of the URL.
+If should_delete is true, the program will look for the indicated field in body_field_for_delete in the POST request's response.
+The delete_end_slash tells the program if a "/" should be added at the end of the URL.

 For example:
 1. A POST request is made with the next URL **/visitormanagement/v1/visitor/**